 Parameters Description Add Add a new equipment identification.
 Enter a name for the equipment identification in the appearing dialog.
 Change Only active when you have selected an existing entry.
-You can change the name of the equipment identification in the appearing dialog.
+You can change the name of the equipment identification in the dialog that appears.
 Delete Only active when you have selected one or more existing entries.
-Deletes the selected equipment identification.
+Deletes the selected equipment identification without requesting confirmation.

-The equipment identification you define here are available in the Runtime.
-The equipment identification can appear as prefix in the name or in the identification of the variable (see also property Equipment identification via in General properties (on page 7)).
-The prefix is ended by an underscore ''.
-An allocation to an equipment identification only takes place if a created equipment identification exactly matches the prefix.
+The equipment identifications defined here are available to you in Runtime.
+The equipment identification can appear as a prefix in the name of the variables or in the identification of the variables (see Equipment identification via property in General settings (on page 7)).
+The prefix is ended with the character.
+Assignment to an equipment identification is only carried out if an equipment identification created corresponds to the prefix exactly.

-With the help of the equipment identification, you can filter for the desired pieces of equipment.
+The equipment identification helps you to filter for the desired equipment.

-Add equipment identification
+Adding equipment identification

-Via dialog Equipment identification you can add new equipment identifications or edit existing ones.
+You can add new equipment identifications or change existing ones using the Equipment identification dialog.